Testing Ising Models: Lower Bounds

 We can expand the inner probability as follows.
 Given a randomly selected perfect matching, we can break the probability of a realization $X$ into a product over the edges.
 By examining the PMF of the Ising model, if the two endpoints of a given edge agree, the probability is multiplied by a factor of $\left(\frac{e^{\d}}{2(e^{\d}+e^{-\d})}\right)$, and if they disagree, a factor of $\left(\frac{e^{-\d}}{2(e^{\d}+e^{-\d})}\right)$.
 Since (given a matching) the samples are independent, we take the product of this over all $k$ samples.
 We average this quantity using a uniformly random choice of perfect matching.
-Writing these ideas mathematically, the expression above is equal to

-At this point, we note that if we fix the matching $M_1$, summing over all perfect matchings $M_2$ gives the same value irrespective of the value of $M_1$.
-Therefore, we multiply by a factor of $(n-1)!!$ and fix the choice of $M_1$ to be $M_0$.
+Mathematically: